Bohemian Writers Club

 Nav always had to take a shit twenty minutes into his Officer of the Deck watch, which was funny to everyone except Weps, who had to stop eating his off-going meal and re-take the watch.
 This was the daily routine.
 Weps would stand his eight hours, and Nav would come up around the seven-hour mark and ask the normal questions.
 Where are we in the world?
 Still in the Red Sea.
 Any mission updates?
 We came up to periscope depth about 3 hours ago, low sea state, Dive had no problem keeping us up.
 Copied the broadcast and pulled message traffic.
 No updates.
 Grabbed News and Sports too, which is nice.
 Contact picture?
 No one.
 Just us out here.
 Had a trace come in from our stern at PD, so we held and did another baffle clear… turned out to be biologics.
 They come in a lot stronger once we’re shallow here than they did in the Atlantic.

 When in port we wore camo, but at sea we wore our coveralls, called poopie suits.
 Submarines recycle air; that’s how we can stay below the water’s surface and not die.
 All air is recycled, and apparently it was not a perfect system back in the day.
 The air in the sanitary tanks would also get recycled.
 You wouldn’t notice you smelled like shit while underway, but once you got home, all the wives and girlfriends would bitch about how your coveralls smelled like shit.
 So, poopie suits.
 The CO2 scrubbers and air cleaning mechanisms are better these days but the name stuck.
 Everyone wears poopie suits underway, but only one person is allowed to wear the poopie pants.
 That’s a rule I instituted in my watchteam.
 Everyone can be having a bad day, but only one person is allowed to complain at a time.
 You had to request them poopie pants, from me, and the appropriate announcement would be made: “Attention in Control, Fire Control Technician 2nd Class Mezzadra has the poopie pants!”
 Everyone would echo the announcement back and grin to each other.
 Normally someone else would get mad throughout the course of the watch, and it was a real battle to keep the poopie pants the whole time.
+Sometimes we would wake Tim up just to give him the poopie pants, since he was so grumpy and serious all the time.
 One time I was getting yelled at by the XO, who was stopped by a junior sailor.
 “Excuse me sir, you have to request the poopie pants.”
 That was the end of that.

 Our sanitary tank was pumped overboard by, well… by a pump.
 Apparently it was a small pump, and there was a pretty small opening from the tank to the pump itself, which would suck all the contents of the tank into a vacuum and out of the hull of the boat.
 You couldn’t flush anything that wasn’t shit or toilet paper from a toilet; that was gospel.
 If you did, the pump could lock up, or jam, or the opening could be covered.
 We had a special-super-secret-squirrel team come on board once, and on the first day they ate all the strawberries, and one of the technicians flushed his brass belt buckle down a toilet.
 Auxiliaryman 1st Class Henson volunteered.
 We got one of the nuclear-disaster big yellow radiation suits and put him in it and gave him a pair of swimming goggles for extra measure.
 He opened the tank, and I made the announcement for no one to shit for as long as you can hold it (which was overkill; we could do a code yellow, which means you can piss and shit but just not flush and is a semi-common thing for when there’s sans maintenance; we have signs for it and everything.
 I just wanted to make that announcement).
 After about thirty minutes in the tank, Henson found the belt buckle, which he handed back to the special-super-secret-squirrel technician unwashed.
 We hosed Henson down and the captain gave him an award at the end of the deployment.
 Since we were technically in a combat zone, Captain gave him the “Global War on Terrorism Combat Expeditionary Medal,” which sounded super badass and was well-deserved.
 No one else wanted to climb into that tank.